jonyeezs/PiggyMonitor/src/app/components/edi-table/README.md

 {
   inProgress: Boolean, //Set the state for edit in progress. ie: shows input fields and buttons
-  forceEdit: Boolean //Forces it to always be in edit mode. ie: no cancel button }
+  forceEdit: Boolean //Forces it to always be in edit mode. ie: no cancel button
+  deletable: Boolean //Allow for deletion by showing the delete button and a callback attribute: edi-tr-on-delete }
 ```

-`edi-tr-on-save` requires an promise callback that will be the method to post your changes.
+`edi-tr-on-save` and `edi-tr-on-delete` requires a promise callback that will be the method to post your changes.

 #### 3. Multi-Select Capabilities